-Aside from the benefit of no longer having to print and sign paper prescriptions, the token model may enable doctors to provide better care to patients at a distance.
+Aside from the benefit of no longer having to print and sign paper prescriptions, the token model may enable doctors and other healthcare providers to provide better care to patients at a distance.
 As an example, a doctor could forward a prescription token to their patient following a telehealth consultation without the need for a follow up paper prescription (legal document).
 Doctors may also feel comfortable to re-issue tokens to patients in the event a token is lost as there is no risk of duplicating the legal document (which remains unchanged in the PES).

 What are the limitations of the token model?

 Because tokens are provided on a “per item” basis with limited information over and above the token ID, multiple tokens may quickly become confusing and unmanageable.
-Patients with multiple tokens would need to click on the link for each token individually to bring up the token QR code and limited medicines information – a process that quickly becomes unwieldy with multiple prescriptions and repeats.
+Patients with multiple tokens would need to click on the link for each token individually to bring up the token QR code and limited medicine safety information – a process that quickly becomes unwieldy with multiple prescriptions and repeats.

 What are some of the potential workflow impacts of the token model for doctors?

 The token model does not necessitate the provision of a paper prescription to the patient, a practice which has become synonymous with the end of a consultation.
 Doctors may need to explain the new process to patients and provide reassurance that the token will be able to be dispensed at the patient’s pharmacy of choice.

 Doctors will also need to consult with their clinical software vendor to ensure their system is able to create electronic prescriptions and has the functionality to provide tokens to their patients.

 Will all types of community prescriptions be able to be ePrescriptions?